Skip to main content

 What is the Scraping API?

-The Scraping API by 55 Tech lets you route HTTP, WebSocket, and AMQP requests through a network of 80+ geo-distributed agents.
+The Scraping API by 55 Tech lets you route HTTP, browser, WebSocket, and AMQP requests through a network of 80+ geo-distributed agents.
 Within seconds, the API automatically identifies the most reliable agents for each target — so your requests become instantly more successful without managing proxies yourself.
 What you can do:

 • HTTP fetch — GET/POST/PUT/PATCH/DELETE with full header, body, and cookie control